 Low level interface

-The RP.I2C package implements a lower level interface, supporting both controller (master) and target (slave) modes.
 The following example writes a register address to a target device, then reads a single byte value.
 The Stop

 argument to Start_Write